pdf-raku/PDF-Tags-raku/docs/Tags/Elem.md

         my Str $text = $elem.text();

     Return the text for the node and its children.
 Use `ActualText()` if present.
-Otherwise this is computed as concationated child text elements.
+Otherwise this is computed as concatenated child text elements.

   * Alt

         my Str $alt-text = $elem.Alt();

-    Return an alternate description for the structual element and its children in human readable form.
+    Return an alternate description for the structural element and its children in human readable form.

   * do